GHS Education and Wellness Center

 The Center officially opened in the Fall of 2019 to provide high quality comprehensive services to students in therapeutic and structured surroundings in order to support positive mental-health and academic outcomes.
 There is a focus in the Center to enhance collaboration with community agencies to reduce barriers to existing services.

-Thank you to recently retired, Dr. Lorraine Termini who led the team to open the Center and welcome to newly appointed Dean of Student Life, Tom Pereira who will be the administrator.
-Danielle Polizzi (social worker), Jennifer Benoit (special education teacher) and Piera Cronin (psychologist) are leading and managing the Center.
+Thank you to Dr. Lorraine Termini (now retired) who spearheaded the opening of the Center.
+Tom Pereira, Dean of Student Life, Danielle Polizzi (social worker), Jennifer Benoit (special education teacher) and Piera Cronin (psychologist) are leading and managing the Center.

 Greenwich High School believes the Center is an essential part of student support systems.
 “Schools need to create a safe and nurturing school environment, supporting the physical and mental health of children, fostering their social and emotional well-being, and being prepared to address teen suicide through effective communication and support (NASSP, 2018).”